 In 1997 I was unemployed and recovering from some serious illness.
-I was disenchanted with the church, and was more wounded than I knew.
+I was disenchanted with the church, and more wounded than I knew.
 I'd had huge commitment, some talent, and the beginnings of some wisdom.
-I'd felt like I was really beginning to be useful as a minister.
+I thought I was beginning to be useful as a minister.
 All that was no match for fear and lies.
 The whole experience showed in sharp relief the pointlessness of much that churches were doing- all the busyness and shifting of deck chairs.

-Struggling back to work, faced with what seemed like pointless shuffling in the parishes I knew, (and badly lacking in perspective, I suspect) I had no answers.
+Struggling back to work, badly lacking in perspective, I had no answers.
 I had no language to communicate what little I knew.
 I could see no future for the traditional parish I had grown up with.
-I wanted to explore and search, but felt like I was been asked to shout the old words even louder so they would somehow work.
-I felt like I was being asked to embody a lie to help people feel safe and happy about things they could no longer believe.
+I wanted to explore and search, but felt like I was been asked to shout the old words even louder so they would somehow work, and to embody a lie to help people feel safe and happy about things they could no longer believe.

 I couldn't do it.
-I no longer had the energy or the patience for little ladies' meetings and parochial pieties.
+I no longer had the energy or the patience for parochial pieties.
 I was getting grumpy even over the good things.
-So l left employment by a parish.
+So l left church employment.

-The site has always competed with a growing family and a busy job.
-It's patchy, hurried, and not always well thought or well expressed.
-The only "grand plan" has been the paragraph above!
+The only "grand plan" for One Man's Web has been the paragraph above!
 My priorities have changed with time.
 And as always, my cynicism, and my liking to start things more then maintain them, has shaped what has happened.

-So after 10 years I was slightly surprised to find I was still online, working on through the the issues.
-I am encouraged to have found a way forward, and to find despite all my cynicism and doubt, the divine still is.
+After 10 years I was slightly surprised to find I was still online; it's now been 26 years.
+I am encouraged and blessed to have found a way forward, and to find despite all my cynicism and doubt, that the Divine still is.